zincbase/zincdb/docs/Getting started.md

 await db.get("connections.max");
 ```

-ZincDB adopts this approach but tries to take this a step further by providing built-in support for record hierarchies, as well as checking and enforcing their definitions and usage.
-However, instead of encoding and decoding this information through prefixes, it accepts arrays of strings as keys (which are eventually serialized to plain strings), for example:
+ZincDB adopts this approach but tries to take it a step further by providing built-in support for _paths_, which are sequences of identifiers that allow to define groupings and hierarchies.
+However, instead of encoding and decoding this information through prefixes, it accepts arrays of strings (which are eventually serialized to plain strings internally), for example:

 ```ts
 await db.put(["permissions", "read", "allowed"], true);